-Lastly, about 5% of the company's economic value generated went to salaries and wages and 16% went to the government in the form of taxes.
+Lastly, about 4% of the company's generated economic value or Php 8.37 million went to salaries and wages, while 15% or Php 30.56 million went to the government in the form of taxes.

 Risks.
-Any unfair practice with our suppliers in the way they deal with our employees could pose a risk to our ability to flow value to society in an equitable way.
-In addition, our inability to serve local businesses in our malls and offices may also severely affect their ability to compete and succeed in the market.
+Any unfair practice with our suppliers in the way they deal with our employees can constitute a risk to our capacity to flow value to society equitably.
+Moreover, our inability to serve local businesses within our malls and offices may severely affect their competitiveness and overall success in the market.

 Ensuring Equitable Flow of value.
-We ensure that we maintain highest standards of corporate governance, i.e. anti-corruption in all our transactions to safeguard that economic value flows to the right stakeholders.
+We continue to maintain the highest standards of corporate governance, including anti-corruption, in all our transactions.
+By doing so, we continue to safeguard the proper flow of economic value to all our stakeholders.
 We make sure that we pay a fair price to all our stakeholders to ensure equitable distribution of economic value.
-Year-on-year, we monitor the total economic value distribution as percentage of our revenue.
+Year-on-year, we monitor the total economic value distribution as a percentage of our revenue.

 Fostering equitable distribution of economic opportunities.
-We also hire locally to provide locals access to economic opportunities.
-We prioritize sourcing goods and services locally if suppliers who meet our minimum standards are available in the locality.
-We only source in Metro Manila when qualified suppliers do not exist in local areas.
-We also take an effort to source from MSMEs whenever possible.
+We also implement local hiring in order to provide locals with access to economic opportunities.
+On the other hand, we give priority to sourcing goods and services locally, if suppliers who meet our minimum standards are available in the locality.
+We only source in Metro Manila when qualified suppliers do not exist in local provincial areas.
+We also take an effort to source from MSMEs whenever possible to help stimulate local economic growth.

 Ensuring equitable access to our products.
-Our mall enables businesses to grow and flourish by providing the right locations that affords them and their clients a space to transact their businesses.
-We ensure that we cater to the needs of local merchants and organizations and grow local businesses as well as foreign brands.
+Our mall enables businesses to grow and flourish by providing the right locations that afford them and their clients a space to transact their businesses.
+We ensure that we accommodate both local merchants and organizations, promoting the growth of both local businesses and foreign brands.

 Ensuring fair compensation to our employees.
-We benchmark our compensation packages against industry standards in the Philippines to ensure our compensation package remains competitive in the market, while ensuring our employees are paid at least a minimum wage and afford them social safety nets in cases of emergencies.
+To maintain our competitiveness in the market, we measure our compensation packages against the industry standards in the Philippines, while ensuring that our workers have social safety nets in the event of an emergency and are paid at least the minimum wage.